Table of Contents

 About The Project

 The Wocawson Energy Project is located in Kings County, New Brunswick approximately 20 kilometers northeast of the Town of Sussex.
 The site lies between Route 114 and Portage Vale on Provincial Crown Land.
 The Wocawson Energy Project will consist of 5 turbines with an installed capacity of 20 MW being built.
-Phase 1 of this project became operation in December, 2020.
-There is an optional phase 2 to the project that may consist of an additional 5 turbines and 20 MW, this has been permitted but there is no immediate timeline or plans for this second phase.
+Phase 1 of this project became operational in December 2020.
+There is an optional Phase 2 to the project that may consist of an additional 5 turbines and 20 MW, this has been permitted but there is no immediate timeline or plans for this second phase.

 This capacity is estimated to supply approximately 5,000 homes with electricity while offsetting 22,000-44,000 tonnes of carbon dioxide annually.
 The proposed project layout can be viewed in the document below.
 Note that the expansion turbines are subject to change should that phase of the project move forward in the future.